RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

 #### 3.1.3  The 4-level addons

-For addons, they can be organized in the following four levels
+For addons, they can be organised in the following four levels

 - **Fare level addons**
-  Optional add-on products, that can be booked in conjunction with this `Fare`. e.g. "champagne breakfast" for fare "Adult", or "nutritious breakfast" for fare "Child"
+  Optional add-on products that can be booked in conjunction with this `Fare`. e.g. "champagne breakfast" for fare "Adult", or "nutritious breakfast" for fare "Child"

 - **Time slot level addons**